Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 If you’re a service manager, you must attend all service assessments.
 You can choose 4 people from your team to come with you.

-You should pick the 4 people who you think are best able to answer questions about your service based on Digital Service Standard prompts and evidence.
+You should pick the 4 people who you think are best able to answer questions about your service.

 Most services bring a user researcher and a technical architect, but you can choose to bring whichever 4 people you want.